A Vision of the Future for Traditional Fine Arts Organization

 Succession of management and ownership

-TFAO is researching the long term potential for a separate nonprofit organization to acquire its operations to provide for future years:
+Our board is researching the long term potential for a separate nonprofit organization to acquire our operations to provide for future years:

-As a result of TFAO's research, a suitable university, museum, library or other nonprofit organization of high integrity and passion for education concerning American art may be found, which will enable new leadership, management and ownership to be provided.
-TFAO seeks an institution that will build on TFAO's accomplishments, proceed in the future with enhanced creativity and professionalism, and provide necessary financial resources.
-TFAO's online Catalogues, National Calendar of Art Exhibitions and Reports and Studies are features which TFAO intends to be preserved and enhanced by an acquirer.
+As a result of our research, a suitable university, museum, library or other nonprofit organization -- such as Chapman University -- of high integrity and passion for education concerning American art may be found, which will enable new leadership, management and ownership to be provided.
+We seek an institution that will build on our accomplishments, proceed in the future with enhanced creativity and professionalism, and provide necessary financial resources.
+Our online Catalogues, National Calendar of Art Exhibitions and Reports and Studies are features which we intend to be preserved and enhanced by an acquirer.

-The president of TFAO has served as editor of Resource Library and provided volunteer leadership since the founding of the organization in 2003 and was also editor of Resource Library Magazine from 1997 until it was acquired by TFAO in 2004.
-The president has accomplished major personal objectives sought for the benefit of the public and seeks to lessen volunteer service to TFAO in order to devote increased time and effort to other causes.
-The president is willing to provide substantial training to new management.
+Our president has served as editor of Resource Library and provided volunteer leadership since our founding in 2003 and was also editor of Resource Library Magazine from 1997 until it was acquired in 2004.
+He has accomplished major personal objectives sought for the benefit of the public and seeks to lessen volunteer service in order to devote increased time and effort to other causes.

 Contact